-Experimental AI-generated summary referencing Polymarket data · UpdatedIL-01 House Election Winner
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedIL-01 House Election Winner

 IL-01 House Election Winner